Technology

 Running an old version of PostgreSQL, MySQL, SQL Server, or MongoDB?
 End-of-life database versions do not receive security patches.
 Newer versions offer performance improvements, new features, and continued vendor support.

-PostgreSQL 12 (EOL November 2024), MySQL 5.7 (EOL October 2023), SQL Server 2014 (EOL July 2024), MongoDB 4.4 (EOL February 2024) — if you are on any of these, the clock has already run out.
+PostgreSQL 12 (EOL November 2024), MySQL 5.7 (EOL October 2023), SQL Server 2014 (EOL July 2024), MongoDB 4.4 (EOL February 2024).
+If you are on any of these, the clock has already run out.

 On-Premises → Cloud Database Migration